Markets Are Nervous: Decoding the Silent Signals Before the Storm

 The Selective Nature of Liquidity

-At Finanlytic, we don’t just monitor price; we monitor the structural integrity of the order book.
-To understand why markets become hyper-reactive, one must look at how institutional liquidity cycles actually operate during periods of high-gamma exposure.
-The following analysis breaks down the mechanics of these silent shifts, providing a visual confirmation of the signals we’ve discussed regarding institutional withdrawal and the widening of bid-ask spreads
+At Finanlytic, we go beyond just keeping an eye on prices; we also assess the structural integrity of the order book.
+To truly grasp why markets can become so hyper-reactive, it’s essential to delve into how institutional liquidity cycles function during times of high-gamma exposure.
+This analysis will break down the mechanics behind these subtle shifts, offering a visual confirmation of the signals we’ve talked about concerning institutional withdrawal and the widening of bid-ask spreads.

 When Correlations Start to Crack